Comparing Aterian (NASDAQ:ATER) & Deer Consumer Products (OTCMKTS:DEER)

 |N/A

-Aterian presently has a consensus target price of $37.00, indicating a potential upside of 134.03%.
-Given Aterian’s higher probable upside, equities analysts plainly believe Aterian is more favorable than Deer Consumer Products.
+Aterian has a consensus price target of $36.75, indicating a potential upside of 137.56%.
+Given Aterian’s higher probable upside, analysts clearly believe Aterian is more favorable than Deer Consumer Products.

 Summary